naveedanwarbhatti/Google-Scholar-Conference-Ranker/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (You'll need to create a LICENSE file with the MIT license text).

+⭐ **Like it?** Give the repo a star—helps other researchers discover the extension!